Py-Lambdas/code-challenges/100_essentials/greetings/README.md

 'Hello, Dave!'
 ```

-Function arguments can also be functions.
-Define a function named `greet_with_style` that takes a name as a positional argument, plus an arbitrary number of functions, an optional kew word parameter named `msg` that defaults to 'Hello', another key word argument named `sep` that defaults to ', ', and a required keyword parameter named `punctuation`. `greet_with_style` should return a greeting (name + sep + message + puncuation) with all functions applied to it.
+Functions can be passed to other functions.
+Define a function named `greet_with_style` that takes a name as a positional parameter, plus an arbitrary number of functions, an optional kew word parameter named `msg` that defaults to 'Hello', another optional key word parameter named `sep` that defaults to ', ', and a required keyword parameter named `punctuation`. `greet_with_style` should return a greeting (name + sep + message + puncuation) with all functions applied to it.

 ```python
 >>> def starify(s):